 So this post is a little nostalgic.
 I’m reincarnating my Mom’s Grade A Cheesecake, but I’m kicking it up by making it into this Cake Bottom Lemon Cheesecake.

 The bottom is a layer of lemony cake that’s oh so good…And the top is a layer of creamy no-bake lemon cheesecake.

 The top layer of cheesecake is based off the recipe my Mom used.
 She used that old Milnot cheesecake recipe…It’s everywhere on the internet, but for this recipe, I’ve adjusted it a bit to make it work for this purpose.

-When you make this, you’ll want to give yourself plenty of time.
 You’ll need enough time to bake the lemon cake and allow it to cool completely before adding the cheesecake batter to it.

 You could even bake the cake the night before and then add the cheesecake that morning.
 The whole thing will then need to be refrigerated for 5-6 hours to let the cheesecake set up.

 Yes, it’s really best if you do.
 You want to use a springform pan so that the sides of the pan will be tall enough to account for the cake AND the cheesecake.
 A regular cake pan, or pie pan isn’t tall enough.

 After the cake has chilled for 5-6 hours, you’ll just pop the sides of the springform pan and pull it up and off from around your cake.
 It’s REALLY helpful to run a hot knife around the inside of this pan before you try taking off the springform collar.

 Do this before adding in the cake batter and it’s helpful to set the entire springform pan on a cookie sheet, in case any batter leaks out of your pan.